ialbert/biostar-central/README.md

   - `python -m main.bin.useradd` to add users
   - `python -m main.bin.usermod` to edit users
   - `python -m main.bin.extract` extracts the value of a settings parameter
-  - `python -m main.bin.patch` is used to change varios values after migration
+  - `python -m main.bin.patch` is used to change various values after migration
-  - `python -m main.bin.sitemap` generates a sitemap into the export directory
+  - `python -m main.bin.sitemap` generates a site map into the export directory

   The best practice is to establish separate environments and settings files.
-  The `python -m main.bin.extract` command can be used to fill an environment variable from a django settings file.
+  The `python -m main.bin.extract` command can be used to fill an environment variable from a Django settings file.
 See the `conf/demo.env` file.
 Typically use is to `source conf/default.env` then source a second smaller file that overrides just a few parameters.

 To add a new user and a post by this user you can do a: